brandur/sorg/content/drafts/webhooks.md

 ## The toil in the kitchens (#kitchens)

-Possibly a bigger problem than any of their user shortcomings is that webhooks are painful to run.
-Let's look at a few specifics.
+Possibly a bigger problem than any of their user shortcomings is that webhooks are painful to run. _Really_ painful.
+Let's look at the specifics.

 ### Misbehavior is onerous (#misbehavior)